grdl-hub/GrdlHub/USERS_PAGE_SKETCH.md

 │                                                                               │
-│  🔍 SEARCH: Real-time filtering by name, email, congregation, role          │ │  🎛️ FILTER: Dropdown to filter by role (All, Admin, User)                  │ │  ➕ ADD: Modal form for creating new users with validation                   │ │  ✏️ EDIT: Inline editing with pre-populated modal                          │ │  📧 INVITE: Send invitation links to users                                  │ │  🗑️ DELETE: Delete users with confirmation dialog                          │ │  📊 STATS: Live count of total and active users                            │ │  🔄 REAL-TIME: Auto-updates when users are added/modified                   │
+│  🔍 SEARCH: Real-time filtering by name, email, congregation, role          │ │  🎛️ FILTER: Dropdown to filter by role (All, Admin, User)                  │ │  ➕ ADD: Modal form for creating new users with page access control         │ │  ✏️ EDIT: Inline editing with pre-populated permissions                    │ │  📧 INVITE: Send invitation links to users                                  │ │  🗑️ DELETE: Delete users with confirmation dialog                          │ │  📊 STATS: Live count of total users                                       │ │  🔄 REAL-TIME: Auto-updates when users/permissions are modified             │
-│                                                                               │
+│  🔒 ACCESS: Page-level permission control with immediate effect             │ │                                                                               │
 └─────────────────────────────────────────────────────────────────────────────┘